toolisticon/cute/README.md

 # Alternatives

-- [google compile-testing](https://github.com/google/compile-testing): Another library for testing annotation processor.
-It has some drawbacks (binds a lot of common 3rd party libraries, lacking compatibility to different Java versions, no documentation)
+- [google compile-testing](https://github.com/google/compile-testing): Another library for testing annotation processor at compile time.
+It has some drawbacks (binds a lot of common 3rd party libraries which might lead to version conflicts, compatibility issues with different Java versions, almost no documentation)

 # Contributing